sara-sabr/github-evaluation/slide-one.md

 ## Purpose

 The following questions will be answered:
-  - How long does each course take
+  - The lenght to complete each course
-  - Which course are appropriate for each team member
+  - Specify a set of courses for each team member

 Note: This will only appear in the speaker notes window.